Shepherd Wheel: History and buildings

-In 1900, Sheffield City Council bought the land surrounding the wheel from the Duke of Norfolk to make a public park.
+In William Beighton's time, the land was originally owned by Gilbert Talbot, 7th Earl of Shrewsbury, who was Lord of the Manor of Sheffield.
+When he died, his estates passed to Thomas Howard, who became Duke of Norfolk.
+The land remained with the Dukes of Norfolk until 1900, when Sheffield City Council bought Whiteley Woods to make a public park.
+The sale also included Shepherd Wheel itself.
 After a campaign by local history societies, the wheel was restored and opened as a museum in 1962.
 The museum was closed in 1997 and passed to the management of the Sheffield Industrial Museums Trust in 1998.

 Museum

-Since 1998, Shepherd Wheel has been run as a museum by the Sheffield Industrial Museums Trust.
+Since 1998, Shepherd Wheel has been run as a museum by the Sheffield Industrial Museums Trust (now the Sheffield Museums Trust).
 The museum includes a water wheel, two grinding hulls (rooms with multiple large grinding wheels, operated by the water wheel, built into the floor) and grinding wheels; there is also a collection of tools and equipment on display within the grinding hulls.

 The Shepherd Wheel reopened (after a restoration project partly funded by a £500,000 Heritage Lottery grant) on 31 March 2012.